yasutakatou/secretloader/README.md

 ![image](https://user-images.githubusercontent.com/22161385/219946088-1785f520-d8d3-404b-8add-99a98578bbef.png)

-Configure the OS to start the following script when the PC starts up.
+Configure the OS to start the following script when the **PC starts up**.

 ```
 #!/bin/bash